simple-crypto/simple-website/sponsors.md

 15kE for the 3rd one, 10kE for the 4th one and 5kE for all the following ones).

-Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of  in-kind contributions to the association.
+Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of in-kind contributions.
+Those cases are discussed by the association board.

 <!--**List of sponsors**-->